Impact of Growing eCommerce Business on Logistics Sector

 Some other factors that may affect the global logistics performance

 With the increase in wage percentage in China, manufacturers in both the U.S. and Europe are now diverting their investments to lower-wage countries, such as Hungary, Poland, Czechoslovakia, Morocco, Turkey, India and so on.
-This is opening up new logistics sector in those nations and is creating challenges for transoceanic shipping companies to come up with new approaches to add to their profits.
+This is opening up a new logistics sector in those nations and is creating challenges for transoceanic shipping companies to come up with new approaches to add to their profits.
 Maersk has made a recent announcement to diversify container shipping to inland logistics and transportation.

 It is also expected that the entry of eCommerce giants into the logistics sector and the 3PL market may hit the profits of existing operators.
 These companies need to face the competition by building comprehensive service and facilities for better services.
 This can be done through mergers and acquisitions.